Boston's Ropes ties a pretty bow around its finance-heavy training contract by providing some attentive coaching.

 - Overseas seats: Hong Kong office

-- Client secondments: These are available on hoc basis at the client’s request
+- Client secondments: These are available on an ad hoc basis at the client’s request

-Since opening the office in January 2010, we have assembled a fully integrated international team of lawyers – from 27 countries and speaking more than 40 languages – that provides clients with a full service of transatlantic law capabilities coupled with an in-depth understanding of the markets in the UK, Europe and Asia.
-The team additionally has strong and long-standing relationships with leading local firms across the EMEA region.
+Our office features an international team of lawyers — from 15 nationalities and speaking more than 32 languages — that provides our clients with a full service of transatlantic law capabilities coupled with an in-depth understanding of the market in the UK, Europe and Asia.
+Our team additionally has strong and long-standing relationships with leading local firms across the EMEA region.

 Main areas of work